leovoon/explore-vue/src/pages/motion-library-vue.md

 ```

-Check out their docs at  [@vueuse/motion](https://motion.dev/vue/quick-start) for more info.
+Check out their docs at  [@vueuse/motion](https://motion.vueuse.org/) for more info.
 Another great library is [motion-one](https://motion.dev/guides/quick-start).
+If you like Tailwind for animations, checkout [AnimXYZ](https://animxyz.com/)

 Happy lunar new year!